-Assessing Asset Allocation
+Reassessing Asset Allocation

 If an investor holds stocks in industries that have been struggling and may continue to struggle due to floundering demand (think restaurants, retail, or oil in 2020), they may opt to sell some of the stocks that are declining in value.

 Even if such holdings get sold at a loss, the investor could then put money earned from the sale of these stocks towards safe haven assets — potentially gaining back their recent losses.

 Holding Cash Has Its Benefits

 Cash can be an added asset, too.
 Naturally, the value of cash is shaped by things like inflation, so its purchase power can swing up and down.
 Still, there are advantages to stockpiling some cash.
 Money invested in other assets, after all, is — by definition — tied up in that asset.
 That money is not immediately liquid.

 First, on a psychological level, an investor who knows they have cash on hand may be less prone to feel they’re at risk of losing it all (when stocks fluctuate or flail).

 A secondary benefit of cash involves having some “dry powder” — or, money on hand that could be used to buy additional stocks if the market keeps dipping.
 In investing, it can pay to a “contrarian,” running against the crowd.
 In other words, when others are selling (aka being fearful), a savvy investor might want to buy.

-Attempting to time the market (when there’s no crystal ball) can be risky and stressful.
-For younger investors, keeping money in the stock market may carry advantages over time.
+For many investors, especially younger investors with a longer time horizon, keeping money in the stock market may carry advantages over time.
 One approach to investing is to establish long-term investment goals and then strive to stay the course — even when facing market headwinds.

-SoFi Invest® is a secure app where users can take care of all their investment needs — including, trading stocks, crypto currency and automated investing.
-It also gives users access to complimentary financial advice and actionable market insights.
+SoFi Invest® is a secure app where users can take care of all their investment needs — including trading stocks, investing in IPO shares, and more.
+It also gives SoFi members access to complimentary financial advice and actionable market insights.
+Ready to start investing?

-SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.